 As a part of the study, the students have teaching practice in camp school and visit kindergarten, primary or secondary school.

 Outdoor activities are the basic method and starting point for all other methods in use throughout the course

 - excursions in various types of nature

 - group- and individual work

-To take the exam the students have to:
+To take the exam the students must:

 - Pass lifesaving test and heart and lung rescue in order to take care of safety in different environments

 - Hand in the reports from: